-Our expert teams spent months in the field with all our jacket contenders in order to provide you with the most reliable information possible.
+Our expert teams spent months in the field with all our jacket contenders to provide you with the most reliable and precise information possible.
 We first decided on five scoring metrics to use in our evaluations and then gave each product a score from 1-10 by directly comparing it to its competitors.
 We also gave these five metrics a percentage that would ultimately be used to calculate each jacket's total score out of one hundred.
 Below, we describe exactly what we were looking for in each of the five testing metrics and explain what information we used to reach our decisions.

 Comfort and Mobility

 Comfort can be a pretty subjective thing, so we needed to devise a solution to offset our own opinions.
 We decided the best way to do this was to increase our sample size, so we gave these jackets to friends, colleagues, and fellow runners to get feedback on their fit, mobility, and materials.
 Our favorite jackets were soft and smooth to the touch.
 Whether it was polyester, nylon, or wool, we awarded high marks for products that felt luxurious.
-We also wanted to reward a great fit, so evaluated each jacket based on its sizing.
+We also wanted to reward a great fit, so we evaluated each jacket based on its sizing.
 The highest scorers in this review were either stretchy or built with enough room to move freely.
 We quickly docked points for jackets that were too tight in the shoulders.